 Teach your kids to never share food or take food from anyone else but yourself.
 This rule has been a literal life-saver.
 I have had family members, whom my children really trust, try to give them food that has their allergens in it.
 As my kids get older, I help them understand that while others may want to be helpful, they may not understand food allergies to their full extent.
 Helping your kids understand the weight of the no sharing rule is the key to helping them stay safe!
 It’s applicable in all situations and truly does save the sanity of parents.

 We all want our kids to be in a safe environment, but it’s not always in our control!

 So there you have it!
 5 Things that Will Keep Your Food Allergy Kid Safe!

-Was This Helpful?
-Share it with Friends on Pinterest!
+Was This Helpful when it comes to your child’s food allergies?
+Share it with friends on Pinterest!